Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-7-Coding-Agent.md

 - **Implementation**: Step-by-step code changes
 - **Testing**: Tests run and results
 - **Problem-Solving**: How it addressed issues encountered
+- **Agent Selection**: If CCA was instructed to use a custom agent, or detected that an agent fit the task you will see it in the log

 Use session logs to understand Copilot's reasoning and identify when to provide guidance or feedback.

 #### **Steering Copilot Mid-Session**

-You can guide Copilot while it's working by commenting on the PR or issue.
-This allows you to correct course before the work is complete.
+You can guide Copilot while it's working by inputing an additional prompt from the active session page.

+> **Note**: [github.com/copilot/agents](github.com/copilot/agents) then find the session currently running and click into it

 **When to Steer:**
 - Wrong technical approach detected